wswebcreation/wdio-multiple-cucumber-html-reporter/README.md

 ### I don't see the keywords `Given, When, Then` in the report
 The module `wdio-cucumber-framework` doesn't provide this information so it can't be shown in the report.
+Added an issue for this, see [133](https://github.com/webdriverio/wdio-cucumber-framework/issues/133)

+### `skipped` steps are marked as `pending`
+`skipped` steps are currently marked as `pending` because `wdio-cucumber-framework` can't distinguish them, there is a PR for this, see [here](https://github.com/webdriverio/wdio-cucumber-framework/pull/34)

+### `ambiguous` steps are marked as `pending`
+CucumberJS has a status called `ambiguous`, this should also be shown in the report.
+Because `wdio-cucumber-framework` has it's own implementation to handle ambiguous steps , see [here](https://github.com/webdriverio/wdio-cucumber-framework#failambiguousdefinitions) it will not show the correct status in the report using this module.

+### `undefined` steps are not marked as `undefined`
+CucumberJS has a status called `undefined`, this should also be shown in the report.
+Because `wdio-cucumber-framework` has it's own implementation to handle undefined steps , see [here](https://github.com/webdriverio/wdio-cucumber-framework#ignoreundefineddefinitions) it will not show the correct status in the report using this module.